joshlong-attic/booternetes-springone-tour-march-2021-workshop/README.md

 This class defines one route that matches any request headed to the gateway's host and port (e.g.,: `http://localhost:9999/`).
 Having a `/c` path forwards the requests to the downstream `customers` service (running on `localhost:8585`).
 Filters sit in the middle of this exchange and change the request as it goes to the downstream service or the response as it returns from the downstream service.

 An edge-service is also a natural place to introduce client translation logic or client-specific views that require more awareness of the payloads going to and from a particular endpoint.
 We will create a new HTTP endpoint (`/cos`) in the `gateway` module that returns the materialized view of the combined data from the RSocket endpoint and the HTTP   endpoint.
 We'll use reactive programming to handle the scatter-gather service orchestration and composition.
 The client need never know that the response contains two distinct data sources.
-Thanks to reactive programming and Project Reactor, we don't need to know that fact either beyond the initial requests themselves.
+Thanks to reactive programming and Project Reactor, we don't need to know that fact beyond the initial requests themselves.
 The way we work with both sources of data is through the uniform Reactive Streams types.

 We'll need to configure two client-like objects to talk to our downstream RSocket and HTTP services.
 For HTTP, configure an instance of the reactive, non-blocking `WebClient`.
 For RSocket, we'll configure an example of the reactive, non-blocking `RSocketRequester`.
 Note that because RSocket communication is truly bidirectional, there's no reason to think of one side as the client and the other the service.
 Either side of an RSocket connection may act as either a client or a service.
 So, the object we're using here, which while we'll use it as a _client_, is called an `RSocketRequester`.